Ammaryasser1998/Ammaryasser1998/README.md

 # Ammar's Quantitative Finance and Risk Management Portfolio

 Welcome to my portfolio!
-I am a quant with expertise in financial engineering, risk management, and programming.
+I graduated from MMU's B.sc of Financial engineering with expertise in financial engineering, risk management, and programming.
 This repository highlights my projects, technical skills, and experience in these areas, with a specific focus on financial risk consulting.

 ---